maurymarkowitz/101-BASIC-Computer-Games/NOTES.md

 * The LLMs all add or remove semicolons in `PRINT` statements seemingly at random, and these need to be checked.
 They have no effect on the running of the program, but the goal in this case is to exactly match the original source code.

 * All OCR programs, including the LLMs, get confused about whitespace in strings and will generally never get it right.
 They will also add or remove runs of characters like `.....` coming out as `.`, because *obviously* that's what they meant to type.
+One particularly common modification is to remove the double spaces that used to be almost universal after periods.
 Generally speaking, string constants have to be checked by hand every time, and any string of the same character should be counted out.

-* There are also cases where the LLM will "fix" the spelling and grammar for you, which are also difficult to notice.
-Luckily they generally understand the concept of a string constant and won't change them in most cases.
+* There are also cases where the LLM will "fix" the spelling and grammar for you, like when it replaced "suitable" with "acceptable" and insisted on putting single-quotes around the word "BUZZWORD".
+These can be very difficult to notice just by reading the strings, your brain will simply skip over them.
+You will, however, notice that the lines do not line up with the ones above and below, which is the easiest way to spot these issues.
+This is best handled by looking at where closing quotes are in relation to the characters above and below.

 Notes on the code and the programs
 ==================================